 This tiny camera fits in your pocket, captures high-quality photos and videos, and has Wi-Fi so you can instantly transfer to your phone!

 On your way back down to the city from Saqsaywaman be sure to take the route that leads down through the streets of San Blas.

 An artisan neighborhood that is filled with beautiful architecture and quaint shops that line the cobblestone streets of San Blas.

 Get your cameras at the ready to capture the beauty of it all and be sure to purchase a few trinkets while you’re at it!

-Eating street food in any third world country can be daunting but I assure you that it is perfectly safe to do so in Cusco.
+Eating street food in any third-world country can be daunting but I assure you that it’s perfectly safe to do so in Cusco.

 Without a doubt, you will be approached by many locals in the streets asking if you would like to join a free walking tour around Cusco.

-I can tell you now that this is not a scam and it’s one of the best things to do in Cusco.
+I can tell you now that this is not a scam and it’s one of the best things to do during your visit.
 The walking tour in Cusco is completely free of charge, however, it is recommended to tip your guide at the end of the tour.

 I always recommend joining a walking tour where possible as the local guides generally take you off the beaten path and share information with you that can’t be found in any travel guide.

-Another one of the best things to do in Cusco is to enjoy a night out on the town!
+Another one of the best things to do is to enjoy a night out in the town!
 Cusco is known to be the party capital of Peru and welcomes people of all ages.